 We have visiting Instrumental teachers who are available for private or small group lessons for a fee.
-In 2018 we have Michaela Tory teaching Violin and Viola, Jess Dunn - Ukulele and Singing and Chris Walker teaching Piano and Guitar.
+In 2020 we have Hiro teaching Violin, Jess Dunn - Ukulele and Singing and Chris Walker teaching Piano and Guitar.
 Details for contacting these teachers are to be found at the end of our whole school newsletter.
-Students come out of class for 20 - 30 mins per week for lessons.
+Students come out of class for 20 - 30 mins per week for these lessons.